 Put each set of toys into a container.
 Have kids help—mine love this part.
 Label the container with words or pictures if your kids can’t read.
 Show kids the label.
-Explain to children (and dads) that when they clean up, they’ll be putting each category of toys into its own matching container My go-to label system is chalkboard tape and a white chalk marker, it’s super simple, inexpensive, removable, and cute.
-Custom vinyl labels are anoter fun labeling option—but that’s more time consuming and expensive and we’re keeping it simple here.
-Here are fun other labeling options.
+Explain to children (and other adults in the house) that when they clean up, they’ll be putting each category of toys into its own matching container.
+My go-to label system is chalkboard tape and a white chalk marker, it’s super simple, inexpensive, removable, and cute.
+Here are some other labeling options.

-After the toys are binned and the bins are labelled, line all the bins up in the middle of the floor.
-Let your children pick about one-third (or another portion that works for you) of the bins to keep out to play with.
-Be sure to tell them that you’re keeping all the toys, you’re just not keeping them OUT.
+After the toys are binned and the bins are labeled, line all the bins up in the middle of the floor.
+Let your children pick about one-third (or another amount that works for you) of the bins to keep out to play with.
+Be sure to tell them you’re keeping all the toys, you’re just not keeping them OUT.

 Put the bins you’re keeping out in the shelving system in your play area.
 Put the bins not in rotation away in the designated location.
 That’s all!

 We have a playroom right off our kitchen.
 Recently, we dedicated one wall of the playroom to be a homework station, so we cut down to a cube unit with 4 spots for toys.
 Those are our “in rotation” toys.
 The out of rotation toys are down in the basement in a larger cube shelf unit.
 As our children are getting older, we’ve allowed them to have access to all the toys, but the ones upstairs get used a lot more than the ones in the basement.

 Toy Rotation Schedule